smaclennan/dot-emacs/src/README.md

 off.
 This allows you to double click on, for example, fgrep -H output and it will "just work".

-2emacs can also use find:
+2emacs can also use find.
+The following are equivalent:

     2emacs -name filename

-Is equivalent to:

     2emacs `find -name filename | head -n1`

 Note that it only returns the first match.